g8hh/communitree/docs/layer-features.md

 - roundUpCost: **optional**. a bool, which is true if the resource cost needs to be rounded up. (use if the base resource is a "static" currency.)

 - gainMult(), gainExp(): **optional**.
 For normal layers, these functions calculate the multiplier and exponent on resource gain from upgrades and boosts and such.
 Plug in most bonuses here.
-    For static layers, they instead divide and root the cost of the resource.
+    For static layers, they instead multiply and roots the cost of the resource.
+(So to make a boost you want to make gainMult smaller and gainExp larger.)

 - directMult(): **optional**.
 Directly multiplies the resource gain, after exponents and softcaps.
 For static layers, actually multiplies resource gain instead of reducing the cost.